 Immediately after discovering you’re pregnant, you have to start being even more diligent about what you consume.

-“One of the first things I would tell a pregnant woman to do is to stop all alcohol and non-prescription drugs,” says Dr. Karoline Puder, a maternal-fetal medicine specialist at Sinai Grace Hospital, and an associate professor of obstetrics and gynecology at the Wayne State University School of Medicine.
+“One of the first things I would tell a pregnant woman to do is to stop all alcohol and non-prescription drugs,” says Dr. Karoline Puder, a maternal-fetal medicine specialist at Detroit Medical Center.

 As far as prescription drugs are concerned, “Don’t stop them just yet,” Dr. Puder says.
 “Call your doctor to ask if they’re safe during pregnancy.
 Often patients stop on their own, and many medications are not a problem during pregnancy.
 Then they have the consequences of an untreated medical problem.”

 Because birth defects generally occur in early pregnancy, it’s important to follow current guidelines.
 Avoid all over-the-counter drugs except Tylenol.
 That means no Motrin or Ibuprofin, unless advised by your doctor.
 Avoid unpasteurized cheeses, ciders or deli meats, which can contain listeria, a bacteria that can cause complications during pregnancy.
 Avoid raw fish, but don’t cut out all fish, as it is an important source of omega-3 fatty acids, needed for the development of a healthy nervous system.
 Keep fish intake to 12 ounces a week of smaller type fish, like dark tuna, whitefish and salmon.
 Limit caffeine intake to less than 200 mg per day, which still allows for a small cup of coffee.